Oliver St John, 1st Viscount Grandison

-Sir Oliver St John, 1st Viscount Grandison (1559 – 30 December 1630) was an English soldier and politician who became Lord Deputy of Ireland.
+Sir Oliver St John, 1st Viscount Grandison (1559 – 30 December 1630), was an English soldier and politician who became Lord Deputy of Ireland.

 Early years

 He was the second son of Nicholas St John (ca. 1526 – 8 November 1589) of Lydiard Park in Wiltshire and Purley Park in Berkshire, by his wife Elizabeth (bef.
 1542 – 1587), daughter of Sir Richard Blount of Mapledurham House in Oxfordshire, and Elizabeth Lister.
-His mother was distantly related to Charles Blount, 8th Baron Mountjoy, and on his father's side he was descended through a female line from the Grandisons, and was related to the St Johns, Barons of Bletso.
+His mother was distantly related to the 8th Baron Mountjoy, and on his father's side he was descended through a female line from the Grandisons, and was related to the St Johns, Barons of Bletso.
 He seems to have grown up mostly at Purley, and was educated at Oxford, matriculating from Trinity College on 20 December 1577, and graduating B.A. on 26 June 1578.
 Knowing that his father, who expected him to make his own way, would leave him very little money, he decided on a career in the law.

 In 1580, he was admitted a student of Lincoln's Inn; but about March 1584 he killed the well-known explorer George Best in a duel and was compelled to flee the country.
 The motive for the duel is unclear, although St John's violent temper no doubt contributed to it: by his own later admission he was "by nature the child of wrath".